Reasons to Be Cheerful, Part 3

-"Reasons to Be Cheerful, Part 3" is a song and single by Ian Dury and the Blockheads, initially released as the single "Reasons to be Cheerful, Part 3 / Common as Muck" on 27 July 1979, which reached number 3 in the UK singles chart the following month.
+"Reasons to Be Cheerful, Part 3" is a song by Ian Dury and the Blockheads, initially released as the single "Reasons to be Cheerful, Part 3 / Common as Muck" on 27 July 1979, which reached number 3 on the UK singles chart the following month.
 It is the last single to be released by the band in their original line-up.
 Parts 1 and 2 do not exist.

 Recording

-"Reasons to be Cheerful" was not recorded at The Workhouse, Old Kent Road with the material that made up the Do it Yourself album, but instead at Eretcia Studios (owned by RCA) in Rome during a break in a long European tour.
+"Reasons to Be Cheerful, Part 3" was not recorded at The Workhouse, Old Kent Road with the material that made up the Do It Yourself album, but instead at Eretcia Studios (owned by RCA) in Rome during a break in a long European tour.
 According to its writer, Ian Dury, the song was inspired by a near-fatal accident involving a lighting roadie.
 Roadie Charley almost got electrocuted in Italy by a microphone stand while leaning over a mixing desk.
-Another roadie saved his life, hence 'no electric shocks' is included in the song's lyrics.
-The song was written in the band's hotel during the aftermath of the incident, and a fight at the venue was only narrowly averted when the band were forced to cancel the show because of the safety issues.
-Both it and the B-side "Common As Muck" were recorded in the tour break caused by the cancellation of the Italian shows.
+Another roadie saved his life, hence "no electric shocks" is included in the song's lyrics.
+The incident led to the Italian shows being cancelled.
+There was almost a fight with a gang of youths outside a venue.
+The song was written in the band's hotel in Rome during the aftermath of the electrical incident.
 Dury said, "there were two songs that we didn't put on Do it Yourself that were even more miserable than the ones that we did put on it.
 So, it seemed sensible to cheer up a bit.
 In a way, it was inspired by the Sergeant Pepper's sleeve... just a load of nice people.
 I write quite a lot of songs that are just lists."

-Saxophonist Davey Payne was upset about the financial disparities within Dury's band, so in order to placate him, Dury told co-writer Chaz Jankel to incorporate a sax solo part in the middle, which Payne could improvise and thus earn a share in the song.
+Saxophonist Davey Payne was upset about the financial disparities within Dury's band, so in order to placate him, Dury told co-writer Chaz Jankel to incorporate a sax solo in the middle, which Payne could improvise and thus earn a share in the song.

 Composition

-The song has been described as a 'shopping-list song'.
+The song has been described as a "shopping-list song".
 It is a simple list of a number of reasons to be cheerful.
 In that respect it is almost identical to an older Ian Dury track, "England's Glory", a song that he had refused to revive when asked the previous year.
 The list of reasons to be cheerful includes: